Parallel-in-Time/qmat/docs/devdoc/addRK.md

 ## Standard scheme

-In order to add a new RK, search first for its section in the `butcher.py` file, depending on its type (explicit or implicit) and its order.
+To add a new RK method, search first for its section in the `butcher.py` file, depending on its type (explicit or implicit) and its order.
 Then add a new class at the bottom of this section following this template :

 ```python